-As can be seen, avoiding a guilty verdict is of utmost importance to the outlook of your future.
-Being convicted of any DUI-related offense stands to ruin your life for years to come, which is why retaining experienced legal representation is in your best interest when fighting your Nashville DUI charges.
+Avoiding a guilty verdict is of utmost importance to your future.
+Being convicted of any DUI-related offense can ruin your life, which is why retaining experienced legal representation is in your best interest when fighting your Nashville DUI charges.

 Defensive Strategies That May Apply to Your Case

-It’s difficult to say off the cuff what defense will be best for your case without reviewing the circumstances of your particular charges, but there are some defensive strategies that are used more frequently than others in DUI cases.
+It’s difficult to say off the cuff what defense will be best for your case without reviewing the circumstances of your particular charges, but some defensive strategies are used more frequently than others in DUI cases.

 For instance, we may be able to get your charges reduced to what’s known as a “wet reckless” if the prosecutor doesn’t have the evidence needed to find you guilty of a DUI.
 We can also argue that the police officer who pulled you over did not have probable cause to do so, resulting in an improper stop.

-Alternatively, we can certainly question the validity of any of the chemical tests that were done upon your stop and arrest.
+Alternatively, we may question the validity of any of the chemical tests that were done upon your stop and arrest.
 If the field sobriety test or breathalyzer gave inaccurate results, you may be able to avoid a conviction altogether.

 Another possible defense could be that your blood alcohol levels were actually below the legal limit but rose higher between the time that you were stopped by law enforcement and the time of the breathalyzer test.
 Your attorney will need to thoroughly examine the details of your stop and arrest to ascertain which of these defenses may fit with your case.